Pizzuti92/MG-MAMPOSSt/paper.md

 # Mathematics

-MG-MAMPOSSt operates relying on the input of the projected phase space $(R,v_\text{z})$ of the cluster member galaxies.
+\textsc{MG-MAMPOSSt} operates relying on the input of the projected phase space $(R,v_\text{z})$ of the cluster member galaxies.
 Here, $R$ is the projected distance from the cluster center at which a galaxy is seen by the observer, and  $v_\text{z}$ the velocity measured along the l.o.s. in the rest frame of the cluster.
 As mentioned before, the current version of the code assumes parametric expressions for the various kinematical quantities.
 Moreover, the 3-dimensional velocity distribution is taken to be a Gaussian.
 The latter assumption has been well-tested through cosmological simulations, as explained in the original MAMPOSSt paper (MAM13).

 The output likelihood is computed by comparing data of galaxies in projected phase space $(R,v_\text{z})$ to the theoretical radial velocity dispersion of the cluster member galaxies, obtained for a given set of models and parameters as a solution of the spherical Jeans' equation (see e.g. [@MamLok05]),
 \begin{equation}